validatedpatterns/agof/README.md

 This destroys all of the AWS infrastructure built for the pattern - starting with the VPC it creates for the pattern and all of the resources attached to it.

-##  2. <a name='EntryPoints'></a>Entry Points
+##  3. <a name='InstallationModes'></a>Installation Modes

 This is a framework for building Validated Patterns that use Ansible Automation Platform (AAP) as their underlying GitOps engine.
-To that end, the framework has these deployment models (in increasing level of complexity):

-##  3. <a name='UsingtheContainerizedInstallervs.Thetraditionalone'></a>Using the Containerized Installer vs. The traditional one
+The framework supports several installation modes (listed below in increasing level of complexity).
 In AAP 2.5, the containerized install feature has reached General Availability and is the preferred way to install AAP on non-OpenShift environments.

 ###  3.1. <a name='APIInstallakaBare'></a>"API" Install (aka "Bare")